Melissa Álvaro Mutolo is a young British writer of Mozambican descent, creating historical and post-colonial fiction.

 “We want you to look… we need you to look… more like a lady,” one of the caseworkers had said, eyeing her torn trousers and wild hair.

-She could tell the woman wanted to roll her eyes and sigh, yet resisted, a paragon of self-control.
-Instead the woman ran a hand over her polished hair, as if it were a shield of imperturbability.
+She could tell the caseworker wanted to roll her eyes and sigh, yet resisted, a paragon of self-control.
+Instead the woman ran a hand over her own polished hair, a straightened shield of imperturbability.

-“We need people to see you in the right way,” the woman had said through a forced smile.
+“We need people to see you in the right way.”

-“You want people to see me as weak,” she countered.
+“You want people to see me as weak.”

 When she pointed out she was neither, an uncomfortable silence hung in the air, thick like jungle fog.